visionlabels/jatosR/README.md

 r$data
 ```

-If you want to check the process with API token and living JATOS instance:
+If you want to check the process without API token and living JATOS instance:

 ``` r
 library(jatosR)